jurf/jurf.github.io/about.md

 title: About
 ---

 Wannabe GNOME dev & typography nerd.
-Fedora user, Vim enthusiast.
+Practical philosopher.
 Occasional designer.
-Loves Pink Floyd music, or anything progrock really, and some Beatles.
-Also, Adventure Time!
+Music taste (mostly) stuck in the 70s.

 I try hard to be a minimalist, but I’m not doing very well.